RoadrunnerWMC/ndspy/docs/source/soundBank.rst

     :param pan: The initial value for the :py:attr:`pan` attribute.

-    :param unknown: The initial value for the :py:attr:`unknown` attribute.
+    :param type: The initial value for the :py:attr:`type` attribute.

     .. py:attribute:: attack